 - Japanese grocery stores: Nijiya Market, Mitsuwa Market, Marukai Market, etc

-Use Cake Flour for Matcha Marble Pound Cake
+Use Cake Flour for Japanese Pound Cake

 To achieve the perfect texture for the pound cake, I used Super-Fine Unbleached Cake Flour from Bob’s Red Mill®.
 Because it is sifted to a very fine texture, the cake flour is fantastic for all sorts of cakes.
 You should be able to find this cake flour at any major grocery store.
 Alternatively, you can also buy it on Amazon.